A-N-M-Noor/mechaScratch_404/pre/README.md

 ESP32 is a pretty powerful microcontroller.
 It is a dual core 32bit MCU, that means we can run two loops in parallel whick would make our robot a lot faster.
 To keep it simple, we'll use the Arduino IDE to compile codes for ESP32 Microcontroller.

 ### Installation
 * Download and install the [Arduino IDE](https://www.arduino.cc/en/software).
 As of now, the latest version is `2.2.1`, but it lags on a low end device.
-So install Legacy IDE (`1.8x`) for now.
+So install the Legacy IDE (`1.8x`) for now.

 ![image](https://github.com/A-N-M-Noor/mechaScratch_404/assets/113457396/51009def-76e4-4f8b-b5f6-feb5da4c1bc0)